 Odd Quirks – It is susceptible to electro-magnetic interference

 I know that these devices are fairly sensitive, but some of these quirks caught me off guard.
 One such quirk had to do with when I had it placed directly underneath my TV, near its speaker.
-For about a month, I suffered with a strange, and very annoying light “ticking” noise.
+For about a month, I suffered from a strange and very annoying light “ticking” noise.
 Like a metronome, tick tick tick tick tick tick… GAAAH!

-Well, it turns out that issue was electro-magnetic interference caused by the magnetic coil of the TV’s speaker.
+It turns out that issue was electromagnetic interference caused by the magnetic coil of the TV’s speaker.

-Another weird issue was when I placed my phone on top of the interface – I recieved a text, and heard what I thought was morse code coming through my headphones.
-After further testing, I confirmed that, whenever I received a text message, this same repeating pattern would play just before the speaker tone went off.
+Another weird issue was when I placed my phone on top of the interface – I received a text and heard what I thought was morse code coming through my headphones.
+After further testing, I confirmed that this same repeating pattern would play just before the speaker’s tone went off whenever I received a text message.

 Long story short – Keep these devices away from other devices for the best audio quality possible.

 Some other reviews on this interface for your reference

 I’m including these reviews because they are the ones that ultimately guided me toward making my own purchasing decision.
 I hope that they are as helpful to you as they were for me in clearing up your understanding of the device.

 Hardware Specifications of the Behringer UMC204HD: